TmoodGitHub/Noclist/README.md

 # Applicant ID
 551366

+# Description
+This project use Node JS to complete the code assessment assignment.
+The instruction below are as follow:

 ## To run locally
 Ensure that you have [**node**](https://nodejs.org/en/) and [**docker**](https://www.docker.com/) installed on your system.
 The BADSEC server will run on port 8888.
 You can start it with: